BookmanHan/Embedding/README.md

 	-	`	model->run(10000);`
 	-	`	model->test();`
 	-	`	delete model;`
--	Notably, our code needs a little more turns to converge, we suggest 10,000 rounds for each experiment.
+-	**Notably, our code needs a little more turns to converge, we suggest 10,000 rounds for each experiment.** This is a critical trick for repeating our experiments.

 ## Alias
 -	OrbitE = ManifoldE